YasminVieira/CodeChella/README.md

 - Tela A expriência
 - Tela Setores

-## :memo: Licença

-Esse projeto está sob a licença MIT.

 ---

-Feito com ♥ by Alura :wave: [Participe da nossa comunidade!](https://discord.com/invite/QeBdgAjXnn)
+Feito com ♥ by Alura